-The tonsils are located in the back of the throat and serve as part of the body’s lymphatic and immune systems.
-Tonsil stones are small stones that form there.
-Though they are usually symptomless, they can cause minor implications such as bad breath.
+Tonsil stones are small stones that form in the tonsils.
+Though they are usually symptomless, they can cause minor issues such as sore throat and bad breath.

-Ideally, the tonsils capture and catch bacteria before they can go deeper into a person’s oral cavity.
+The tonsils sit in the back of the throat and are part of the lymphatic and immune systems.
+Ideally, the tonsils capture and catch bacteria before they reach a person’s oral cavity.

-Using a low-pressure water irrigator, such as a water flosser, can help loosen tonsil stones.
+A low-pressure water irrigator, such as a water flosser, can help loosen tonsil stones.

-Gently swishing a nonalcoholic mouthwash around the mouth can help loosen tonsil stones and reduce the amount of bacteria in the mouth.
+Gently swishing a nonalcoholic mouthwash around the mouth can loosen tonsil stones and reduce the number of bacteria in the mouth.
 Reducing bacteria can help prevent tonsil stones from forming.

 Saltwater gargles may also help relieve a sore, scratchy throat.